dcollien/jQuery.makePlugin/Readme.md

 # JQuery.makePlugin
-## Generalising the way I like to make jQuery plugins
+## Easily build jQuery plugins out of constructors

-So here's how it works.
-Say I have a JavaScript class, like this:
+If I have a JavaScript class, like this:

     var MyClass = function($container, options) {
         this.$container = $container;